ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 vCenter Server has a policy of supporting the automation of VMware SDDC software versions within the range of N-1.
 If you want to continue to benefit from the {{site.data.keyword.vmwaresolutions_full}} automation, you must upgrade existing instances of vCenter Server.

-If your vCenter Server instance is at a version that's earlier than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
+If your vCenter Server instance is at an earlier version than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
 However, your instance might not function with the current {{site.data.keyword.vmwaresolutions_short}} automation.

 You must apply patches and upgrade the VMware software periodically, over the lifecycle of a vCenter Server instance.
 This maintenance includes upgrading the VMware SDDC software to a version that is supported by the {{site.data.keyword.vmwaresolutions_short}} automation.